Watchlog - Security enhancement for your Magento 2 website

-- IP: the IP that tried to log into your Magento® 2 backoffice.
+IP The IP that tried to log into your Magento 2 back office.

-- Date: the date when the IP tried to log in.
+Date The date when the IP tried to log in.

-- Password: the password used to log in.
+Password The password used to log in.

 Message The message displayed when trying to log in.

-- Url: the url from which the IP tried to log in.
+Url The URL from which the IP tried to log in.

-- Status: the status of the IP: Success or Failed.
+Status The status of the IP: Success or Failed.

 By clicking on Switch to the summarized view you should get a table with the basic information.
 You'll find:

-- IP: the IPs that tried to log in
+IP The IPs that tried to log in.

-- Last Attempts: the date of the last attempt
+Last Attempts The date of the last attempt.

-- Failed: the number of failed login attempts
+Failed The number of failed login attempts.

-- Succeeded: the number of login attempts that succeeded
+Succeeded The number of login attempts that succeeded.

-By default, both tables display data of the last 30 days.
-You can edit that in the History lifetime in days field.
+By default, both tables display data for the last 30 days.
+You can edit that in the History lifetime in days field, from: StoresSystemConfigWyomind WatchLog

 At any time you can switch between both views.